Skip to Content

 Time to show you our hallway makeover.

-Natural light comes from a small window above the front door and the semi-glazed door which brings in light from the dining room.
+The only natural light that comes in is from a small window above the front door and the semi-glazed door which brings some light from the dining room.

-On the ceiling there is only one lamp with a yellow glass.
+On the ceiling there is only one lamp, an old looking lantern with a yellow glass.

 The good things are that the paneling is of good quality and well placed.
 The ceiling is white and the wooden staircase is in very good condition and nicely varnished.

-The old doors are very pretty and give the house a lovely vintage touch.
+The old doors are very pretty with mouldings and give the house a lovely vintage touch.

 Watch my video on how I decorate our dark hallway :